 Download: Coda 2 ($99)

 Other features include support for TextMate themes, file navigator, automatic indentation support, intelligent bracket matching, live run statistics, multiple selections, and more.
-If you are looking for an affordable yet powerful text-editor on Mac, do give CodeRunner 2 a chance.
+The latest version also brings new features like support for dark mode, new documentation sidebar, look up functions, methods, classes, and more.
+If you are looking for an affordable yet powerful text-editor on Mac, do give CodeRunner 3 a chance.

 9. Visual Studio Code